JetBrains/Qodana/topics/qodana-clang.md

 <step>
 <p>Open the <a href="qodana-yaml.md" anchor="Example+of+different+configuration+options"><code>qodana.yaml</code></a> file
 and use the <code>include</code> and <code>exclude</code> configuration options to configure the list of inspections.
-Alternatively, you can configure inspections in the <code>.clang-tidy</code> file - see the configuration example on the <a href="%clang-config%">GitHub website</a> for more details.
+Alternatively, you can configure inspections in the <code>.clang-tidy</code> file &mdash; see the configuration example on the <a href="%clang-config%">GitHub website</a> for more details.
 After configuring your inspections, save this file to the project root.</p>
 <tip>